-These are acts or behaviour, which cause mental distress or anguish or negates the wishes of the vulnerable adult.
+These are acts or behaviour, which cause mental distress or anguish or negates the wishes of the adult with care and concern needs.
 It is also behaviour that has a harmful effect on the vulnerable adult's emotional health and development or any other form of mental cruelty.